k-burger/tangles_in_pop_gen/README.md

 + the directory `plots` contains all generated plots.

 Besides this, the following scripts are central:
-+ `demo.ipynb`: Tadmixture demo for the 1000 Genomes project.
++ `demo.ipynb`: tangleGen demo for the 1000 Genomes project.
 + `read_vcf`: read and pre-process vcf files.
 + `simulate_with_demography`: simulates phylogenetic data with an underlying demography.
 With this script, all simulations of the publication are conducted.